After nearly 16 years, man admits to killing of missing Sabula native in Pennsylvania

 "He wanted the things Adam had....
 Adam had access to, so he killed him," said Weintraub.

 Betty said, "I never really I don't think it ever really left my mind...
-I often... and I always prayed when I went to mass, I always prayed, you know that, someday they're gonna find out what happened to him and you know, it was getting to the point where we kind of didn't think it was going to happen."
+I often... and I always prayed when I went to mass, I always prayed someday they're gonna find out what happened to him and, you know, it was getting to the point where we kind of didn't think it was going to happen."

 Betty told TV6, “I can remember sitting and rocking him.
 I got his baby book out the other day and looked at it.”